13 Best Jobs Where You Work Alone in 2023

 4. Delivery Driver

+Delivery drivers work entirely alone outside of the pickup and dropoff.
 They pick up deliveries from large cargo shipments, restaurant meals, or groceries and deliver them from point A to point B.

 5. Transcriber/Translator

 Transcribing is simply typing out what people say, whether it’s a professor’s lecture or a CEO’s newsletter.
 A medical transcriptionist, for example, transcribes doctors’ orders and notes into written documents.
-This job is a good option if you have fast fingers and a quiet work environment.

 6. Accountant

-If you do accounting for your own clients or work remotely for an accounting firm, you can do your job from home in isolation.
+While some accountants work in an office, you don’t need to.
+If you do accounting for your own clients or work remotely for an accounting firm, it can offer the isolation you are looking for.

 7. Crafting Business

 A crafting business is a wonderful way to turn a hobby into a career.
-Many people run lucrative Etsy stores or businesses entirely online.
+Many people run lucrative Etsy Stores or businesses entirely online.

 8. Virtual Assistant

-You can be a virtual assistant to many from the comfort of your couch, but you may have to take phone calls every once in a while in order to properly connect with the people you are assisting.
+Many people need help scheduling appointments, managing books, and making purchases.
+You can be a virtual assistant from the comfort of your couch, but you may have to take phone calls occasionally to connect with the people you are assisting.

 9. Pet Sitter

+Pet sitting is a fun job you can do by yourself and a good choice for introverts.
 You aren’t completely alone because you get to hang out with pets all day, but you have minimal human interaction.

 Dog walking is another great career that allows you to avoid humans and hang out with furry friends.